-What R.E.M. always did, without fail, was their own thing.
-So, perhaps we can agree they were the original “indie” band, laudable avatars of the Indie Rock Movement.
+What R.E.M. always did, however, without fail, was their own thing.
+So, perhaps we can agree they were the original “indie” band, laudable avatars of the Indie Rock Movement that stemmed from the post-punk era.
 I’d argue for that.
-They came from a backwater, stayed on the road playing backwaters well after they made it big, issued several seminal albums whose lyrics were more or less unintelligible, and, aside from offering more enunciation over time, consistently delivered the same sort of anachronistic, original work well after signing with established labels, playing bigger venues and establishing a national following.
-Hell they even covered Roger Miller, Tommy James, Glenn Campbell and Aerosmith (when it was totally not cool to do so).
+They came from a backwater, stayed on the road playing backwaters well after they made it big, issued several seminal albums whose lyrics were more or less unintelligible, and, aside from offering more enunciation over time, consistently delivered the same brand of anachronistic original work well after signing with established labels, playing bigger venues and establishing a national following.
+Hell, they even covered Roger Miller, Tommy James, Glenn Campbell and Aerosmith when it was totally not cool to do so.
 Even today, in an era when commercially viable bands never really go away, R.E.M. has gone away, on their own terms, seemingly without rancor.

 There were always a few radio hits off each of these first 6 to 8 R.E.M. albums, the ones to which I paid particular attention, at the time, and to which I pay particular homage here.
 What made these LPs so great was their depth.
 The longer the listening, the more they served up, and the more I tended to discover and better appreciate the deeper cuts.
 This is the sign of a truly great album in my book, and it’s rare — so the fact that R.E.M. did it with so many albums on the trot is noteworthy.